gruntjs/grunt-docs/Contributing.md

 ### Submitting pull requests

-1. Create a new branch, please don't work in your `master` or `devel` branch directly.
+1. Create a new branch, please don't work in `master` directly.
 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
 1. Run `grunt` to see if the tests pass.
 Repeat steps 2-4 until done.